 - Annual fees and other business credit card costs may be tax deductible.

 - Business credit cards can earn rewards, which can be redeemed by the accountholder or as incentives for employees.

 - Business credit cards can also offer additional features, such as travel insurance and airport lounge access.

 - Depending on the type of card, a business card may act as a charge card or credit card.
-Charge cards and credit cards typically offer an interest free period that can assist with business cash flow.
+Charge cards and credit cards typically offer an interest-free period that can help with business cash flow.

 - Most business cards offer expense reporting and easy data exporting to accounting software.

 - Fuel cards can only be used to cover spending as specified by the type of card and the account.
 This may include fuel spending, service station spending, or servicing costs, within a limited range of service stations, service providers and retailers.